UoB-CS-Algorithms-II/uob-cs-algorithms-ii.github.io/index.markdown

 ## Welcome

-Welcome to Algorithms II!
-This unit is a direct continuation of the algorithms part of Object-Oriented Programming and Algorithms from last year.
+Welcome to Algorithms and Data!
+In TB1 we'll be in the algorithms half of the unit, which is a direct continuation of the algorithms part of Object-Oriented Programming and Algorithms from last year.
 The focus will be on three key algorithm design skills, which will be useful to you no matter which language or programming paradigm you end up working with:

 * **Greedy algorithms.** In other words, when can you replace a complicated algorithm that carefully considers the whole situation with a simple algorithm that just repeatedly does whatever seems like a good idea at the time?
 * **Graphs and networks.** You were briefly introduced to these in Imperative Programming last year, and perhaps in school before that, but in this unit you will learn to use them effectively to model and solve unfamiliar problems.